How to Carve a Turkey

 Carving roasted turkey breast into slices.

-• Resting: Let your roasted turkey rest, tented with foil, for 30 minutes before carving.
+• Resting: Once out of the oven, let your roasted turkey rest, tented with aluminum foil, for 30 minutes before carving.
+The juices should run clear.
 It’s a great time to make the gravy!

 • One side at a time: It’s easiest to carve one entire side of the first and then move on to the second side.

-• Carving the breast on the bird: Just above the thigh and shoulder joints, carve a deep horizontal cut through the breast toward the bone to create a base cut.
+• How to carve a turkey breast: Just above the thigh and shoulder joints, carve a deep horizontal cut through the breast toward the bone to create a base cut.
 Starting near the breastbone, carve thin slices vertically, cutting downward to end each slice at the base cut.

 Step-by-step instructions

 1. On a large cutting board, place the turkey breast side up.
-Remove the truss.
+Remove the trussing string.
 Begin carving one side of the turkey completely before moving on to the other side.

 A roasted turkey on a cutting board.